Aloe vera: benefits, dosage, contraindications

 Obesity ✪✪✪✪✪

-Clinical research suggests that taking a specific aloe gel complex containing 147 mg of processed aloe gel, administered twice daily for 8 weeks, reduces weight by 0.6 kg and fat mass by 1.0 kg compared to placebo, in overweight or obese, diabetic, or prediabetic patients.
+Clinical research suggests that taking a specific aloe gel complex containing 147 mg of treated aloe gel, administered twice daily for 8 weeks, reduces weight by 0.6 kg and fat mass by 1.0 kg compared with placebo in overweight or obese patients, diabetic or prediabetic.

 Posologie